Home / Service Area / Ohio / Licking County / Newark / Storm Damage

 Emergency Roof Inspection After a Storm — Call (330) 275-0935

-Do not wait to see a leak before calling.
+Don't wait to see a leak before calling.
 Hail damage to asphalt shingles works silently.
 The mat bruising and granule loss that half-dollar-size hail produces in April may not deliver a visible ceiling stain until the following wet season, well after the documentation window has closed and well after your insurer has grounds to argue that subsequent deterioration was a maintenance issue rather than storm-caused damage.
 The first week after a storm is when the evidence is cleanest, the weather record is current, and inspection photographs tie directly to a specific event date.

 Platinum's inspection covers the full roof surface, every slope, all flashing transitions, every penetration, gutters, and downspouts, and produces a written damage assessment with photographs of all storm-related findings.
 That report is formatted for insurance claim submission and is delivered before any claim is filed.
-When your adjuster schedules an on-site walk, a Platinum crew member is available to attend.
-Adjusters working Licking County after a widespread storm event cover a high volume of claims on a compressed schedule, and a contractor present at the walk can flag damage that a fast inspection misses, particularly hail impacts on lower-slope sections and flashing separations that are not visible from ridge level.
+When your adjuster schedules an on-site walk, a Platinum team member is available to attend.
+Adjusters working Licking County after a widespread storm event cover a high volume of claims on a compressed schedule, and a contractor present at the walk can flag damage that a fast inspection misses, particularly hail impacts on lower-slope sections and flashing separations not visible from ridge level.

 Wind damage indicators: Walk your property at ground level and look for missing or lifted shingles visible from the street, displaced ridge cap, flashing pulled back at chimney bases or roof edges, and any soffit or fascia panels that have shifted or separated.